jesseharold/MongoNewsScraper/README.md

 * fix populate of comment info
 * deploy to heroku
 * fix commenting on saved page redirect
-* users can delete articles from their saved

 * add bylines date published to sites, optional